KitsuneSemCalda/KitsuneSemCalda/README.md

 - I don't participate in Operating Systems discussion and can use them all for all of my needs

-- I neither don't participate in language discussion, I know that the best language is one that solves your problem
+- I neither participate in language discussion, I know that the best language is the one that solves your problem

 - I've contributed in some projects, such as:

   - [GoAnime](https://github.com/alvarorichard/GoAnime)
   - [FreeBSD Desktop](https://github.com/mbnunes/freebsd_desktop)

-- Actually I use Windows + WSL to development.
-Do you can [see my dotfiles here](https://github.com/KitsuneSemCalda/dotfiles)
+- Actually I use Windows + WSL to develop.
+You can [see my dotfiles here](https://github.com/KitsuneSemCalda/dotfiles)